 Mrs. Tom Thumb, Count Magri, and his twin brother, Baron Magri, and a number of other Lilliputians along with some taller people presented two musical sketches at the Seattle Opera House located at 4th Avenue on the southwest corner of Jefferson Street.
 The sketches were The Rivals and Gulliver Among the Lilliputians which combined music, comedy, dancing, and pantomime.

-The taller members of the cast were Victor Lee, a sleight-of-hand performer or juggler and mesmerizer, and Charles H. Clark and Miss Florence McMahon, singers.
-At one point in the performance, Mrs. Thumb rode onto stage in a miniature carriage and miniature ponies that had been presented to her by British Queen Victoria.
-Mrs. Tom Thumb's "dresses are rich and beautiful and the number of diamond ornaments that weigh her down would arouse the envy of a pawnbroker's wife. ...
+The taller members of the cast were Victor Lee, a sleight-of-hand performer or juggler and mesmerizer, and Charles H. Clark and Florence McMahon, singers.
+At one point in the performance, Warren rode onto stage in a miniature carriage, pulled by miniature ponies, that had been presented to her by British Queen Victoria.
+One reporter wrote that her "dresses are rich and beautiful and the number of diamond ornaments that weigh her down would arouse the envy of a pawnbroker's wife. ...
 The little lady sings and talks in a piping voice, her tiny mouth being scarce large enough to emit the sounds clearly" (Seattle Press-Times).

 After the matinee on June 24, all were invited to a reception, where they could meet the "Lilliputians" and shake their hands.